|

 Everything you need to know!

-an egg is released from the ovary, is pushed through the fallopian tube
+menstrual cycle where an egg is released from the ovary, is pushed through

-where it is available to sperm to be fertilized.
-A woman's ovulation is very
+the fallopian tube where it is available to sperm to be fertilized.
+A woman's

-important to understand pregnancy and your menstrual cycle.
-Knowing when you
+ovulation is very important to understand pregnancy and your menstrual cycle.

 One of the more popular and easiest ways is to count days.
 For the average